dmlarionov/PowerShellDeploy/README.md

 Sometime you have to add extra wait timeout when stopping or starting Windows services as 3rd argument to `Stop-ServiceInstanceWindows` and `Start-ServiceInstanceWindows`.
 It can be important.

-Most sections are slightly different from its Linux counterparts.
+Some of the sections are slightly different from its Linux counterparts.
+But, some code reused.

 You can find a lot of solutions for PowerShell, so you can easily customize the code from the examples above for your need.
-I just documented how I do it and grouped most of reusable functions in the module.
+I just documented how I do it and grouped helpful functions in the module.